Big Sean Debuts On ‘SNL’ With ‘Sunday Morning Jetpack’ Song Performance From Upcoming ‘I Decided’ Album

 Expectations are always high for young stars in hip-hop today.
 Based on his songs released so far, and reports of who has helped him it seems this new work could be among the best Big Sean releases yet.

-[Image by Duane Prokop/Getty Images]
+[Featured Image by Duane Prokop/Getty Images]